shubhamkumar1919/Exploratory_Data_Analysis_on_a_Sales_Dataset/README.md

 ℚ. What we have done in this project?

-⇾ Performed data cleaning and manipulation.
+⇾ Performed Data Cleaning, Data Manipulation and Data Visualization.
-⇾ Performed Exploratory Data Analysis (EDA) using pandas, matplotlib and seaborn libraries of python.
+⇾ Performed Exploratory Data Analysis (EDA) using Pandas, Matplotlib and Seaborn libraries of Python.
 ⇾ Improved customer's experience by identifying potential customers across different states, occupations, gender and age groups.
 ⇾ Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.